vishajain/Sohohouse_mobile_native_framework/README.md

 Use full information:

-To know the UDID of the devices:
+To know the UDID of the devices -

 iOS:
 For iOS real devices info => ios-deploy-c